Grey-rumped treeswift

 The grey-rumped treeswift (Hemiprocne longipennis) is a species of bird in the Hemiprocnidae family.
 Currently, four extant species are placed in the family.
-Like the other members of the Hemiprocnidae, this species is closely related to true swifts, but unlike true swifts, the treeswifts are arboreal in nature, often seen perched on trees and high-tension power transmission lines, and on pylons.
+Like the other members of the Hemiprocnidae, this species is closely related to true swifts, but unlike true swifts, the treeswifts are arboreal, often seen perched on trees, high-tension power transmission lines, and pylons.
 When perched, the wing tips cross over the tail.
-This species is commonly found in peninsular Malaysia, but has an extremely large range with limited information about the population trend,.
+This species is commonly found in peninsular Malaysia, but has an extremely large range; there is limited information about population trends.

 Description

 Adult males have a distinct dark grey throat and chest contrasting with a white belly.
-Ear coverts are dull orange red/chestnut colored.
+Ear coverts are dull orange-red/chestnut-colored.
 Adult females lack the dull orange-red/chestnut coloration on the ear coverts.
 When perched, the wing tips cross over across the tail.
 Both sexes have a greenish sheen to the upper parts.